 10. A pure marketer cannot raise prices by buying power forward and then selling it again at the spot price (e.g. in the real-time markets of the Cal ISO).
 It can speculate on prices in this way, but it cannot affect the final spot price unless it can keep some power out of the market.
 Market power can only be exerted in electricity markets by those parties who have the direct ability to control supply and demand into the spot market (e.g. the Cal ISO real-time market).
 Since the power must be generated at the moment of consumption, this directly implies that only generators and loads can undertake withholding and market manipulation.
 Other parties (marketers, speculators, etc.) cannot.

 10. The relevant economic literature therefore suggests that the only way a trading intermediary like EPMI could affect prices would be to find customers for power who would agree to use the power when purchased (and use more than they would at the unmanipulated price) and agree not to sell it back into the spot market.
-Given the size of the California and WSCC markets, that a user would have to be found who consume tremendous amounts of power (likely in the hundreds of megawatts) to affect prices significantly.
+Given the size of the California and WSCC markets, that a user would have to be found who consume large amounts of power (likely in the hundreds of megawatts) to affect prices significantly.
 Otherwise, the spot price would not be affected and the strategy would be for naught.
 I am not aware that such customers exist in California or elsewhere in the WSCC, nor is this form of manipulative behavior consistent with my knowledge of what marketers actually do.
 This is only a theoretical possibility, but one that can be dismissed as practically impossible.

 11. It might be argued that marketers such as EPMI could raise prices by intentionally diverting firm power to markets other than California, so that prices in California would rise.
 This strategy is analogous to the consumption strategy outlined above.
 However, a brief consideration of the WSCC power market confirms that this will be ineffective.
 As has been noted in the recent comments of the Cal ISO’s Market Surveillance Committee (“MSC”), the “entire WSCC is a single integrated market and spot prices inside of California are likely to track spot prices outside of California.”
 A pure marketer such as EPMI could not sell just power to another part of the West, as the counterparty would just turn around and sell it back to California.
 This would increase supply back into the California market and depress prices back down to where they were before.
 The Western power market, as noted in the MSC Comments, is too well integrated to allow this strategy to be profitable.